Fact Check:

-Fact Check: Whitaker Woods Proposed Phase 2 Rec Path
+Whitaker Woods Proposed Phase 2 Rec Path

-The Original “Phase 1”: planned for Bancroft parcel to avoid the sensitive Whitaker Woods deed restrictions.
+The Original MWVTA “Phase 1” (2014): planned for Bancroft parcel to avoid the sensitive Whitaker Woods deed restrictions.

-Claim: The paved path through Whitaker Woods was first approved in 2014 by the BOS and Conservation Commission.
+• Claim: The paved path through Whitaker Woods was first approved in 2014 by the BOS and Conservation Commission.

-Claim: The 2015 Town Meeting authorized the Selectmen to apply for grants to construct the path in Whitaker Woods.
+• Claim: The 2015 Town Meeting authorized the Selectmen to apply for grants to construct the path in Whitaker Woods.

-Claim: MWVTA obtained funding in 2022 with BOS support, realigning the path to Whitaker Woods.
+• Claim: MWVTA obtained funding in 2022 with BOS support, realigning the path to Whitaker Woods.

-Claim: The final location of the path was set on a site walk with staff, the CCC, and members of the public.
+• Claim: The final location of the path was set on a site walk with staff, the CCC, and members of the public.

-Claim: The deed allows paving because Whitaker Woods trails were already modified for skiing and snowshoeing.
+• Claim: The deed allows paving because Whitaker Woods trails were already modified for skiing and snowshoeing.

 Fact: Misleading.
 The 1971 deed requires the land remain in a “wild and natural state.”
 Ski grooming is seasonal and reversible.
 A paved corridor is a permanent alteration.

-Claim: Paving continues Chubby Whitaker’s legacy of inclusive access.
+• Claim: Paving continues Chubby Whitaker’s legacy of inclusive access.

 Fact: False.
 Chubby Whitaker’s documented 1971 intent was to preserve the woods forever wild and natural for recreation like walking, skiing, and snowshoeing — not paving.
 The words inclusive are not included anywhere in the deed document.

-Claim: “MWVTA and donors have paid the Town over $350,000 for design.
-If approvals are overturned, the money is lost, along with $700,000 CDW and $2.2M EDA funds.”
+• Claim: “MWVTA has spent more than $450,000 for design to date.
+If approvals are overturned, the money is lost, along with the $2.2M EDA and $1M NBRC grant promises.”

 Fact: Classic Sunk-cost argument.
 The money already spent does not justify proceeding with an alignment that may be legally invalid or unviable.